Mingkai14/DDGWizard/Docs/Predict_ddg_of_sm.rst

 .. raw:: html

     <div style="text-align: justify;">
-    <h4>1.
-Example of running</h4>
-    <p>Similarly, we first provide two examples of running this program, followed by a detailed explanation of the program parameters.
-We selected the protein <span class="keyword-highlight">1SHG</span> from <span class="keyword-highlight">DDGWizard/src/pdbs/</span> as a case study.</p>
     <p></p>
     If you want to predict the ΔΔG of full-site saturation mutagenesis, you can run the program with:
     <p></p>